-Music Major Hamline's music department integrates the development of musicianship skills with historical and theoretical study.
-All students, regardless of major, are encouraged to take music courses and lessons, and participate in ensembles.
-Ensembles include A Cappella Choir, chamber music ensembles, Jazz Band and jazz combos, Orchestra, Wind Ensemble, and Women's Chorale.
-International study opportunities include full term and short term options.
-Recently music majors have enjoyed full term study in England, France, and the Netherlands.
-During the January short term our popular Music History Abroad course alternates tours of northern, central, and southern Europe.
-Music majors have pursued successful careers in performance, composition, film scoring, teaching, music production, arts management, and professional fields relating to music.
-Sundin Music Hall, with its warm ambience and acoustics, is used for student recitals, rehearsals and concerts.
-The hall has digital recording equipment, web-streaming capability, a Hamburg Steinway piano, and a nine-foot Yamaha concert grand piano.
-The department has been an accredited member of the National Association of Schools of Music (NASM) since 1961.
-Major Requirements Students select an emphasis in either performance or musical arts.
-The performance emphasis requires the ability to develop significant repertoire culminating in a recital.
-With further post-baccalaureate education and training, students could go on to pursue graduate study at a conservatory or school of music, certification in music education, or careers in performance.
-Musical arts emphasis is recommended for students interested in pursuing a variety of interdisciplinary options in, for example, musicology, arts management or the music industry.
-Performance Emphasis Seven semesters of performance studies, 3000 and/or 5000 level Seven semesters of ensemble participation One 4-credit elective course in music One 4-credit music history elective Pass Piano proficiency exam or four semesters of piano Musical Arts Emphasis Six semesters of performance studies, 3000 and/or 5000 level Six semesters of ensemble participation Eight credits of music history courses at the 3000 level (**see list below) Eight credits of music theory courses at the 3000 level (**see list below) One 4-credit elective in music MUS 5930 - Senior Musical Arts Project Three courses in another department (*see below) *Three courses must be completed in a related department, connected to the senior project.
-(Upon major declaration in the sophomore year, a musical arts student submits a proposal to the music department faculty outlining a related field.
-For example, a student interested in aesthetics may take three philosophy courses and complete a senior project on the aesthetics of music, or a student may take three mathematics courses and produce a senior project on the relationship between music and mathematics.) **Music History Courses at the 3000-level (8 credits required): **Music Theory Courses at the 3000-level (8 credits required): No more than 4 credits of Composition may be credited toward the Theory requirement for Musical Arts.
+Music Major Students pursuing a Music Major select an emphasis in either performance or musical arts.
+Course requirements (see below) are specific for performance majors while the musical arts track allows for more flexibility with elective choices in theory and history coursework.
+The performance emphasis requires the ability to develop significant repertoire and culminates in a senior recital; musical arts culminates in an interdisciplinary senior project.
+Students majoring in music develop career paths in performance, teaching, music therapy, film/video, recording arts, arts management, and a variety of entrepreneurial pursuits.
+Major Requirements Performance Emphasis Seven semesters of performance studies, 3000 and/or 5000 level Seven semesters of ensemble participation One 4-credit elective course in music One 4-credit music history elective Pass Piano proficiency exam or four semesters of piano Musical Arts Emphasis Six semesters of performance studies, 3000 and/or 5000 level Six semesters of ensemble participation Eight credits of music history courses at the 3000 level (*see list below) Eight credits of music theory courses at the 3000 level (**see list below) One 4-credit elective in music This is an interdisciplinary project.
+The student must complete three courses from another discipline that will connect to and support their interdisciplinary work.
+A proposal describing the project and identifying the three courses must be submitted to the music faculty by the end of junior year.
+(For example, a student interested in aesthetics may take three philosophy courses and complete a senior project on the aesthetics of music, or a student may take three mathematics courses and produce a senior project on the relationship between music and mathematics.) *Music History Courses at the 3000-level (8 credits required): **Music Theory Courses at the 3000-level (8 credits required): No more than 4 credits of Composition may be credited toward the Theory requirement for Musical Arts.